PatrickFarley/twentyeleven-twist/README.md

 Warnock-pro for blog.
 Then sub for a [Palatino variant](https://practicaltypography.com/palatino-alternatives.html#)

 Venetian is most classical looking, but it's not the right vibe for this site.
 A faint neo-renaissance vibe is more appropriate.
+Adobe Garamond Pro is a good backup serif font.

 ## Colors